 Amazon Prime is an extremely useful subscription to sign up for.
 Even for a semi-regular online shopper, not having to pay delivery fees often makes up the cost.
 There’s also the added benefit of access to Amazon Prime Video, Prime Music, Prime Books, and quite a few other services.
-With Prime Day just around the corner — on July 15 and 16 — there isn’t a better time to sign up for Amazon Prime free trial.

 Here’s how to get Amazon Prime for free!